Childhood and Education Journey of Drew Carey in Timeline

 In 1976, Drew Carey graduated from James Ford Rhodes High School.

-In 1980, Drew Carey enlisted in the United States Marine Corps Reserve, where he served for six years.
+In 1980, Drew Carey enlisted in the United States Marine Corps Reserve.

-In 1983, Drew Carey moved to Las Vegas and worked as a bank teller and waiter at Denny's for a short time.
+In 1983, Drew Carey moved to Las Vegas and worked as a bank teller and waiter.

-In 1985, Drew Carey began his comedy career after being encouraged by a friend to learn how to write jokes.
+In 1985, Drew Carey began his comedy career after being encouraged to learn how to write jokes.

 1997: Publication of Autobiography

 In 1997, Drew Carey published his autobiography, Dirty Jokes and Beer: Stories of the Unrefined.
-In the book he shared memories of his childhood, his father's death, his experiences with molestation and depression, suicide attempts, college fraternity life, and his professional career up to that point.
-It was featured on The New York Times bestseller list for three months in 1997.
+In the book, Carey shared memories of his early childhood, his father's death, being molested, suffering bouts of depression, and making suicide attempts.
+It was featured on The New York Times bestseller list for three months.

 Dirty Jokes and Beer: Stories of the Unrefined